TNG/if-webpage-plugins/src/lib/webpage-impact/README.md

 The follwing config parameters are optional:

+- `computeReloadRatio`: If true, a heuristic value for the `dataReloadRatio` is computed, which can be used as input for the co2js plugin.
+Any value for the `dataReloadRatio` that is provided as input will be overwritten.
+The data reload ratio expresses how much data has to be reloaded if the web page is visited a second time.
 - `mobileDevice:`: You can pick a mobile device to emulate.
 Must be one of puppeteer's known devices: https://pptr.dev/api/puppeteer.knowndevices
 - `emulateNetworkConditions`: You can pick one of puppeteer's predefined network conditions: https://pptr.dev/api/puppeteer.predefinednetworkconditions
 - `scrollToBottom`: If true, emulates a user scrolling to the bottom of the page (which loads all content that isn't loaded on initial load).
 If false, the page is not scrolled.
 Default: false.